morcen/laravel-otp-generator/README.md

         - `all` - uses all letters and numbers, including the characters in `others` option.
 This is the defualt option.
     - `lifetime` - defines how long the OTP will be valid for.
 Default is `15` minutes.
     - `length` - defines the default length of the OTP.
 Though this can be simply overriden whenever the `generate` or `generateFor` methods are called.
 Default length is `4`.
+    - `encrypt` - if set to `true`, it will have additional property `hash` in the returned object.
+If used with `generateFor()` method, the value that will be saved in the database will be the encrypted value.
+Available since `v1.1.0`.
+    - `alg` - This will be the hashing algorithm used for the OTP code.
+This will only take effect if `encrypt` is set to `true`.
+Valid options are 'sha1' and 'md5'.
+Available since `v1.1.0`.

 1. Publish the migrations with:
     ```bash